lova-52/A-scalable-distributed-machine-learning-approach-for-attack-detection-in-edge-computing-environments/README.md

-# An implementatiob of the paper A scalable distributed machine learning approach for attack detection in edge computing environments
+# An implementation of the paper A scalable distributed machine learning approach for attack detection in edge computing environments